mohit010309/Secrets-App/README.md

-This repository contains codes related to practice of Authentication and Security in Web applications.
+This repository contains codes of Secrets App creating while learning Authentication and Security from Udemy.